amarnadh145/Sentiment-Analysis-using-BERT-Model/README.md

 and F1-score.
 The outcome of this project will be a sentiment analysis model that can accurately classify the sentiment of amazon reviews, which can be used by businesses to improve their products and services.
+### Requirements
+1. Streamlit Framework
+2. Transformers
+3. Torch
+### Build
+Run the code of model.txt file in a notebook to build the model which gives you a bin file named 'best_state_model.bin' after training.
+### Execution
+Place the files app.py, module.py, img.png and the generated bin file in a editor.
+Run the command `streamlit run app.py` in editor, browser will automatically opens and asks for a text.
+### Checking for results
+Place a text in the textbox and click `Analyze` to get the sentiment of text.